-- 9.13 Parking on the road is inconsistent with charging of electric vehicles and it is Government policy that no new cars will be powered by petrol/diesel in 2040 a mere 7 years after the end of the plan period.
+- 4. Parking on the road is inconsistent with charging of electric vehicles and it is Government policy that no new cars will be powered by petrol/diesel in 2040 a mere 7 years after the end of the plan period.
 84% of residents saw this parking provision issue as a priority for a planning policy.
-This was the 3rd highest scoring priority for residents. - 9.14 Berkswell has very limited employment opportunities locally and is poorly provided with effective public transport with only a twice hourly train service to central Birmingham and central Coventry and poor/non-existent bus service to the major employment locations of Solihull, Warwick University/Canley, Kenilworth/Leamington Spa, the Jaguar plant at Honiley and the industrial/business parks in Coventry giving the much higher than the Solihull average car usage rates quoted in the current draft of the NDP.
-In Berkswell 70% of residents make their daily journeys by car compared to 50% for the Borough (See Solihull Connected Transport Strategy).
+This was the 3rd highest scoring priority for residents. - 5.
+Berkswell has very limited employment opportunities locally and is poorly provided with effective public transport with only a twice hourly train service to central Birmingham and central Coventry and poor/non-existent bus service to the major employment locations of Solihull, Warwick University/Canley, Kenilworth/Leamington Spa, the Jaguar plant at Honiley and the industrial/business parks in Coventry giving the much higher than the Solihull average car usage rates quoted in the current draft of the NDP.
+In Berkswell 70% of residents make their daily journeys by car compared to 50% for the Borough (See Solihull Connected Transport Strategy). - 10.14 Policy B8 therefore seeks to encourage sufficient car parking and cycle storage in new developments to help ensure existing problems are not exacerbated in the area if and when new housing development takes place.